 Satire on archery from 1794.
 More at the British Museum.

-On the road in France.
-Looks like he might be getting a little hassle from the local gendarme.
 More images of travelers and wagons can be found here: The Caravan in Art.